THE EAST TEMPLE LOOP (East Temple Saddle)

 Now start hiking north to leave the tourists behind.
 You will see a large white hoodoo in the foreground; as you start scrambling, be sure to make your way to the right of the hoodoo, then climb up the bench behind it, staying right and zigzagging up the cracks in the shelves of the slickrock.

-coming down the back side of the East Temple Loop (Zion National Park) -- © 2005 Joe Braun Photography
+East Temple Loop photo (Zion National Park) -- © 2005 Joe Braun Photography

 Now that the climbing is over with, it's time to make our way back down!
 From the saddle (3), hike east on the rim then scramble down the bowl to the north.
 Again, there is no correct route; just follow the fractures in the slickrock and find the easiest way down.
 If you reach any drop that appears too tall, retrace your route and find an easier way.
 (There are plenty of ways down.)